project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 ### Publishing Framework

-1. Once framework is associated with its category and terms, it has to be published.
-Until it is published, the changes will not be reflecting in the framework get API call.
+1. Once a framework is associated with its category and terms, it has to be published.
+Until it is published, the changes will not be available in the framework get API call.

-2. Below is the publish framework API sample request and response.
-Framework has to be passed as query parameter.
-Request body should be blank.
+2. Given below is the publish framework API sample request and response.
+Framework has to be passed as a query parameter and the request body should be blank.

 >**Note**: The sample values provided in the request body are indicative.